|Garden Club of St. Augustine, Inc.

 Note that husbands’ names were still used throughout the yearbook.

-schools, at town buildings, the Senior Citizens Home, the Amphitheater, and a special
+gardens at various schools, at town buildings, the Senior Citizens Home, the Amphitheater, and a

 During that time in our city, the Civil Rights Movement was the biggest news story.
 In addition,